shiofreecss/shiofreecss.github.io/README.md

 - Comprehensive display of skills and expertise
 - GitHub activity tracking and statistics
 - Contact information and social links
+- Lofi music player with volume control and track selection

 ## How to View